Background information

 "The pictures in the photo volume 'The Boss Don't Care.
 Kinderarbeit in den USA 1908-1917' (engl.: Children's Work in the U.S.A.)1908-1917) are touching and disturbing at the same time.

-About US-american photographer Lewis HINE (1874-1940)
+About US-American photographer, Lewis HINE (1874-1940)

 Photo books on and with works by Lewis HINE